-Investment banking in New York City is one of the best paying industry in the market.
-The salaries vary with skills, knowledge, and experience.
+Investment banking is one of the best paying industries in the market.
+However, the salaries vary with skills, knowledge, and experience.

-As per one of the career portals, indeed.com – an average salary of an Investment banker in New York is $ 116,578 per annum with the range between $ 24000 – $ 280000.
+As per one of the career portals, indeed.com – an average salary of an investment banker in New York is $ 116,578 per annum, ranging between $ 24000 – $ 280000.

-Glassdoor based on a survey reports an average salary of Investment Bankers in New York of $ 97,145with a range between $81000 and $114,000.
+Based on a survey, Glassdoor reports an average salary of investment bankers in New York of $ 97,145 ranging between $81000 and $114,000.

 Source – Glassdoor

-- Private Equity – Private equity would require research and analysis of unlisted Companies, start-ups where one can invest privately and earn good returns for the investors.
+- Private Equity – Private equityPrivate EquityPrivate equity (PE) refers to a financing approach where companies acquire funds from firms or accredited investors instead of stock markets would require research and analysis of unlisted companies and start-ups to invest privately and earn good returns for the investors.

-- Hedge Funds – Hedge funds can be an opportunity for those who have worked on the trading desk and know in and out of trading strategies.
+- Hedge Funds – Hedge funds can be an opportunity for those who have worked on the trading deskThe Trading DeskA trading desk is a section within a bank or company that buys and sells securities such as bonds, shares, currencies, and commodities to facilitate their own or clients' trades in the financial markets, ensuring market liquidity. and know the in and out of trading strategies.
 However, the roles at hedge funds are more stressful as a huge loss would take your job right away.

-- Fintech – An investment banker with a solid technology background can look for fintech Companies.
+- Fintech – An investment banker with a solid technology background can look for Fintech companies.
 These companies are different from regular banks but provide a wide range of banking services using technology.